Note: Father Boquet’s series in all parts may be accessed here.

 It’s all so bleak, and tawdry, and degrading.
 And that’s just the tip of the iceberg.
 Is there no shame left?

-The “Contraceptive Mentality”
+The Problem with the “Contraceptive Mentality”

 In explaining why he expected this lowering of moral standards, Pope Paul VI wrote: “Not much experience is needed to be fully aware of human weakness and to understand that human beings—and especially the young, who are so exposed to temptation—need incentives to keep the moral law, and it is an evil thing to make it easy for them to break that law.”
 That, the pope is suggesting, is precisely what contraception does.